roblatour/OMVBackup/README.md

 If you use Raspberry Pi Imager

 Click on 'Operating System' - 'Use Custom' - and select your compressed (or uncompressed) backup file

 Click on 'Choose Storage' - select your USB to be flashed

 Click Next

 Click 'No' to 'Would you like to apply OS customization settings'

 Be completely sure you have selected the correct drive, and click 'Yes' to the overwrite warning prompt only if your are completely sure you have selected the correct drive

-Its a good idea to test restoring the backup to a second drive and then check that second drive works fine in your OMV machine
+Its a good idea to test restoring the backup to a second drive and then check that second drive works fine in your OMV machine.

 Hope this will be of help to you!